-Inexpensive: At the low end of the polo shirt market, the average polo shirt costs between $10 and $30 in either cotton or cotton blend.
+Inexpensive: At the low end, the average polo shirt costs between $10 and $30 in either cotton or cotton blend.
 The quality of the material is sometimes only fair at this price point, and polo shirts in this range have a reputation for shrinking after washing.

 Mid-range: Polo shirts priced between $30 and $65 are typically made with premium materials and feature better designs.
 The collars and sleeves are more refined, and you’ll see some wick-away fabrics as well.

-Expensive: At the high end of the market, between $65 and $150, polo shirts are made with materials of the highest quality.
+Expensive: At the high end, between $65 and $150, polo shirts are made with materials of the highest quality.
 They have significantly better stitching, provide a better fit, and boast plenty of long-wear features.